proplot-dev/proplot/README.rst

    scaling.
 *  Perceptually distinct named colors with easy-to-remember names, a ton of beautiful new colormaps, new property cycle colors.
-*  Tools for making new make new merged colormaps and "perceptually uniform colormaps" on-the-fly.
+*  Tools for merging existing colormaps and making new "perceptually uniform" colormaps on-the-fly.
 Tools for slicing and modifying existing colormaps.
 *  Making colorbars from lists of lines or colors.
 Making axes "inset" colorbars.
 Making legends with centered rows instead of aligned columns.
 *  Integration with basemap and cartopy.
 Generate arbitrary grids of map projections in one go.
 Switch between the cartopy and basemap backends painlessly.
-Using the axes methods directly for basemap plotting, instead of the ``Basemap`` object.
+Use the axes methods directly for basemap plotting, instead of the ``Basemap`` object.
 *  Ability to add geographical features with the `format` command.
    Formatting geographic gridlines and labels.